-Are you planning a trip to Yellowstone with kids?
+Are you planning a trip to Yellowstone National Park with kids?
 Yellowstone National Park is amazing!
 Your kids will absolutely love it.
+There are so many fun things for kids in Yellowstone.

 If you want to save this information for later be sure to Pin this to Pinterest.